why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/zypper.md

 If there is a newer version, it will download and install it.

 Patches are groups of package updates.
 They are categorised so that you can see why they are being updated.
-For example, often, when you ask zypper to list available patches, some will be labeled as security patches.
+For example, often, when you ask zypper to list available patches, some will be labelled as security patches.
 This  means that they fix a certain security problem that has been discovered in some packages on your system.

 Distro upgrades do not only update the packages on your system, but also change the source that you get your packages from.